 Will the Ombudsman take the side of the local authority/bailiff?

 No, they cannot do so.
-The Ombudsman are appointed by Her Majesty the Queen and they make their decisions independently of all government departments, councils and politicians.
+This is because, the Ombudsman is appointed by Her Majesty the Queen and they make their decisions independently of all government departments, councils and politicians.

 Can the Ombudsman refuse to consider a complaint?

 The law (Local Government Act 1974) says there are some things the Ombudsman cannot investigate such as where someone has used a ‘right of appeal’ or a court has made a decision.
-The Ombudsman usually expects people to use any independent right of appeal such as against the issue of a PCN either to London Tribunals, or the Traffic Penalty Tribunal (TPT) who may consider parking and moving traffic offence appeals.
+The Ombudsman usually expects people to use any independent right of appeal such as; in the case of a penalty charge notice (PCN) to London Tribunals, or the Traffic Penalty Tribunal (TPT) who consider parking and moving traffic offence appeals.
 If the complaint concerns a PCN and where notices had gone to a previous address, a right of appeal exists through the Traffic Enforcement Centre.